Friday, April 29, 2005

-Another thing--years ago, He convinced me I'm important to Him...so why do I need to hear it from a bunch of other people?
-He lets me know that He needs the friendship I have to offer and that He loves to spend time with me.
-Amazing.
-Truly amazing.
+Years ago, God convinced me I'm important to Him,so why do I need to hear it from a bunch of other people?
+He says He needs the friendship I offer Him and that He loves to spend time with me.

-Everything, absolutely everything, changed when I started running to God for validation.
-I have more inner peace today than ever before since I stopped racing around trying to get peace from what I do.
+Everything changed when I started running to God for validation.
+I have inner peace now since I stopped racing around, forcing it from others and what I do.
 Instead, I've found peace because of who I am--in God and with Him.

 "You will seek me, and find me, when you search for me with all your heart.
 And I will be found of you, says the Lord: and I will turn away your captivity..."
 Jeremiah 29:13,14

 Many women in my town still do a big spring cleaning.